 Enter the abbreviation and use the asterisk (*) wildcard at the end of each term in the abbreviation.
 For example, if the abbreviation is Appl.
 Phy.
 Rev., enter the terms as "appl* phy* rev*" (without the quotation marks).
 Ulrichsweb will stem the search terms using the wildcard symbol and attempt to find the full title using those terms.

 How do I perform online provider title list comparisons?

-The Full Text Sources limiter available in Advanced Search is a way to quickly limit results to titles in aggregated databases and other online resources.
+The Full Text Sources limiter available in Advanced Search is a way to quickly limit results to titles in provider packages and other online resources.
 Sources are indexed as Provider - Database Name, and as you type a provider name, its online resources will auto-populate in a list from which you can make your selection.

 Yes.
-Ulrichsweb provides users with options for web-based linking to serials records in their library OPAC, consortia catalog, and other sources.
-Ulrichsweb also provides OpenURL links to digitized resources and library collections via your institution's link resolver.
+Ulrichsweb provides users with options for web-based linking to serials records in the library catalog, consortium catalog, and other sources.
+Ulrichsweb also provides OpenURL links to full-text sources in your library's collection via your institution's link resolver.

 Are there links to full-text or other content?